CaiLab-neuro/Sam2UI/README.md

 - **`output_dir/{subject_id}_gazed_object/{subject_id}_{camera}_gaze_object_probabilities.pkl`** - Per-gaze probabilities for all available masks
 - **`output_dir/{subject_id}_gazed_object/{subject_id}_{camera}_gaze_blink_labeled.csv`** - Blink-labeled gaze data when `--blink-dir` is used
 - **`output_dir/{subject_id}_gazed_object/{subject_id}_{camera}_gaze_blink_removed.csv`** - Blink-removed gaze data when `--blink-dir` is used

+The main output CSV keeps the original gaze columns and any extra gaze metadata, then adds the alignment/object-assignment fields below:
+- `frame_idx`: world-camera frame index matched to the gaze sample
+- `frame_timestamp`: timestamp of the matched world-camera frame
+- `in_blink`: added only when `--blink-dir` is used
+- `blink id`: added only when `--blink-dir` is used
+- `gazed_object_id`: mask/object ID parsed from the exported mask filename
+- `gazed_object`: object label parsed from the exported mask filename
+- `gazed_object_confidence`: fraction of pixels inside the 20 px gaze-radius circle that overlap the winning object mask

 ## Complete Workflow